michalisantoniou6/entrust/README.md

 These values will be used by cerberus to refer to the correct user/site/role/permission tables and models.

 To customize table names and model namespaces, edit the `config/cerberus.php`.
-#####You will need to provide a Site Model, as one is not included.
-You can just run `php artisan make:model Site`, edit CerberusMigration to include any additional fields you'd want on your Site model.

 ### User relation to roles